The Iron Furniture Guide

 Breaking Open the Cast

 After the metal as cooled and solidified, the mold is carefully broken open to and the cast is removed.
 While patterns can typically be reused, the mold itself cannot.
-Thus, we manually recreate the mold for every new piece.
+We manually recreate the mold for every piece.

 Cast Iron Finishing Process